See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Methodology

 \subsubsection{Aligning Visual Graph Thoughts with Process-level DPO}

-To further improve the multimodal reasoning capability of $\mathcal{M}_{\text{VRA}}$ by promoting the generation of reliable visual graph thoughts, we adopt a process-level Direct Preference Optimization (DPO) training strategy \cite{rafailov2023direct}.
-Compared to outcome-based methods \cite{kong2025sdpo,liu2025impactcot}, we model the entire multimodal reasoning trajectory, which provides stable, step-level reinforcement for graph inference tasks.
+To further improve the multimodal reasoning capability of $\mathcal{M}_{\text{VRA}}$ by promoting the generation of reliable visual graph thoughts, we adopt the process-level Direct Preference Optimization (DPO) training strategy \cite{rafailov2023direct}, which models the full multimodal reasoning trajectory and provides stable, step-level supervision for graph inference.
+Advanced reinforcement learning methods \cite{icml/Hu0Q0CW025,dinucu-jianu-etal-2025-teaching,corr/abs-2503-14476} are orthogonal to our framework and can be naturally integrated.
+We adopt the standard process-level DPO formulation to ensure generality and training stability.

 \paragraph{1.
 Construction of Process Preference Dataset.} We construct a process preference dataset $\mathcal{D}$, where each sample is a triplet $(\mathbf{x}, y_w, y_l)$.
-Here, $y_w$ denotes the ``Chosen'' path representing the preferred reasoning trajectory, while $y_l$ denotes the ``Rejected'' path representing a non-preferred trajectory.
+Here, $\mathbf{x}$ denotes the multimodal input, $y_w$ represents the ``Chosen'' path (preferred reasoning trajectory), and $y_l$ represents the ``Rejected'' path (non-preferred trajectory).
 The construction details are in \textbf{Appendix \ref{Benchmark}}. \paragraph{``Chosen'' Path ($y_w$).} We construct standardized reasoning templates aligned with the logical structure of each graph task.
 Based on these templates, we generate ground-truth reasoning steps and answers using large-scale synthetic graphs (e.g., ER and BA graphs \cite{li2005towards}) and validate their correctness through graph analysis libraries. \paragraph{``Rejected'' Path ($y_l$).} To help the VLM distinguish between preferred and non-preferred paths, we construct negative samples $y_l$ by modifying $y_w$.
 Specifically, we extend error construction strategies from existing benchmarks \cite{chen2024graphwiz,yuan2024gracore} to multimodal reasoning tasks.
 The error categories are summarized in \textbf{Table~\ref{tab:error_categories}}.

 \paragraph{2.
 DPO Training Process.} To align the generation of visual graph thoughts with ground-truth multimodal reasoning trajectories, we fine-tune $\mathcal{M}_{\text{VRA}}$ using DPO on $\mathcal{D}$.
 For stability, we use a reference policy $\pi_{\text{ref}}$, defined as a copy of $\mathcal{M}_{\text{VRA}}$ that has been supervised to fine-tune in $\mathcal{D}$ and kept fixed during DPO training.
 The DPO objective minimizes the following loss function: